 Compared to other lizards in Missouri, they are simpler to identify thanks to their average length of 10.5 inches.

 Although females nest together, they are antagonistic outside of the breeding season.
-More than a dozen eggs can be found in their communal nests.
+Their communal nests can hold more than a dozen eggs.

-Vast-minded Forests are the preferred habitat of skinks.
+Skinks prefer Vast-minded Forests as their habitat.
 They live well while hiding behind leaf litter and searching for worms, spiders, and insects.

-As they search for their next meal, these lizards in Missouri have been seen hanging out high on a tree.
-Trees are also fair game.
+As they search for their next meal, these lizards in Missouri have been seen hanging out high on trees, which are also fair game.

 9. A Little Brown Skink

 It’s fittingly dubbed the Little Brown Skink.
-Its scales come in various hues of brown, and its length is only 4 inches.
+Its scales are various hues of brown, and it is only 4 inches long.

 The underbelly is light tan or white, and the back and head are chestnut.
-A dark brown lateral stripe is on either side from the nose to the tail.
+A dark brown lateral stripe runs from the nose to the tail on either side.

 In Missouri, Little Brown Skinks are the only species of skink that do not climb.
 Its preferred habitat is the ground, where it burrows beneath leaf litter, thickets, and fallen trees.

 They consume worms and tiny insects.
-Almost all larger animals eat these lizards in Missouri; some birds prefer to eat Little Brown Skinks over worms!
+Almost all larger animals eat these lizards in Missouri; some birds prefer Little Brown Skinks over worms!

 10. Prairie Skink